prilcool/prilcool/README.md

 ## About me
 I'm a software development engineer.
-I like to work with Laravel, NodeJS and Python.
-I love Linux Kernel based OSs such as Ubuntu and CentOS.
+I like to work with Laravel, ASP.net , NodeJS and Python.
-I'm open-source development enthusiast.
+I love Linux Kernel based OSs such as Ubuntu and CentOS and also like  Windows server 2012  RDP :3839 xd I'm open-source development enthusiast and cyber security volunteer.

 ## Stack I work with